House swop or home exchange

 We stayed in an apartment in Les Marais in Paris recently which my friends exchanged for their holiday villa on Lake Orta.
 It had two large bedrooms, a cellar, a fully equipped kitchen, two dining rooms, two lounges, a private courtyard and two bathrooms.
 You could choose if you wanted the bathroom lights to change to different colours, there were the choice of two coffee machines and you only touch the bedside lamps to work.
 I could not find a washing machine, tumble dryer or dishwasher and they used one ply toilet paper.

-Interesting how people’s priorities are always different.
+It is interesting how people’s priorities are always different.
 At least this way you will definitely see how the locals live and the owners will be able to give you tips on their favourite coffee shops and places to go.